opitzconsulting/uitest.js/README.md

     - intercept calls to any named function on the page, no matter if the function is global or not
 * Wait for the end of asynchronous work, e.g. xhr, setTimeout, setInterval, page loading, ...
   This can be easily extended.
+* Easy access to global variables of the app to be tested in the test case using dependency injection.
+* Extended integration with frameworks:
+    - angular.js for mocking backend calls
+    - mobile sites for automatically adjusting the viewport
+    - testframeworks: syntactic sugar for Jasmine BDD, ...
 * Compatibility:
     * Testframeworks: Use any test framework and test runner, can also run standalone.
     * Supports applications that use requirejs 2.x.